davidordo85/davidordo85/README.md

 # Hi there!! 😃

-My name is david and i am a full stack javascript developer.
+My name is David and i am a full stack javascript developer.

 <br>